-A Russian passenger jet carrying hockey players to their first match of the season crashed near the city of Yaroslavl, killing at least 43 people.
+A Russian passenger jet carrying ice hockey players to their first match of the season has crashed near the city of Yaroslavl, killing at least 43 people.

 Initial reports said 37 people were on board the plane.
 But officials at Russia’s Emergency Situations Ministry have corrected the figure since, saying 45 passengers were on board the plane, only two of whom survived.